carpentries/instructor-training/episodes/12-homework.md

 > down something that captures what you want to remember about
 > the day.
 The Trainers will not look at this - it's just for you.
 >
-> If you don't know where to start, consider
+> If you do not know where to start, consider
 > the following list for a starting point:
 >
 > * draw a concept map, connecting the material